arelthia/add-widget-after-content/readme.txt

 3. Remove widget after content for a post

 == ChangeLog ==
+= 2.0.3 =
-= 2.0.2 =
+*	Fix meta box not showing when post formats not supported = 2.0.2 =
 *   Add widget area to page
 *	Remove meta box when post type or post format is excluded.